farimano/cian-parser/README.md

 prep.rename_data_columns(df)
 df.drop(['room_type'], axis=1, inplace=True)
 ```
-In current version the time of scraping is approximately 1-2 hours.
-Approximately 50 percent of all advertisments can be collected because some similar ads are representet by one flat.
+In current version the time of scraping is approximately 12 hours.
+Approximately 90 percent of all advertisments can be collected.

 In the current moment, next features can be collected:
 1) date of posting (dt)